EIT-Economics/international-gains-to-healthy-longevity/DEVELOPMENT_NOTES.md

-# Implementation Summary: Code Improvements
+# Implementation Summary

-**Last Updated**: October 10, 2025
+**Last Updated**: October 14, 2025

-This document tracks all significant improvements made to the Python implementation, useful for progress tracking and backward maintenance.
+This document tracks changes made to the Python implementation, useful for progress tracking and backward maintenance.

 ---